AndrasKovacs/pny1-assignment/DepTC.md

 However, we would like to ultimately integrate software development and proof writing seamlessly.
 Currently, Coq and Agda are very cumbersome for software development, and Haskell is very cumbersome and unreliable for proof writing.
 Designing type classes for an integrated environemnt would require a careful balancing act or provision of orthogonal search techniques for proof and program writing.
 Some of this will be discussed later.

-#### 3. Advanced language features versus type classes
+#### 3. Alternatives to type classes

-In this section we examine whether some advances features and techniques could make type classes superfluous.
+In this section I examine whether some advances features and techniques could make type classes superfluous.
+I single out features such that I have in the past encountered people characterizing them as alternatives to classes (though I cannot provide specific references to where I've read such things).

 ##### 3.1.
 Generic programming